earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

 ---
 layout: single
-title: "Calculate a Remote Sensing Derived Vegetation Index in R"
+title: "Calculate NDVI in R: Remote Sensing Vegetation Index"
-excerpt: "A vegetation index is a single value that quantifies vegetation health or structure.
-In this lesson, you will review the basic principles associated with calculating a vegetation index from raster formatted, landsat remote sensing data in R. You will then export the calculated index raster as a geotiff using the writeRaster() function."
+excerpt: "NDVI is calculated using near infrared and red wavelengths or types of light and is used to measure vegetation greenness or health.
+Learn how to calculate remote sensing NDVI using multispectral imagery in R."
 authors: ['Leah Wasser']
-modified: '2017-12-07'
+modified: '2017-12-08'
 category: [courses]
 class-lesson: ['spectral-data-fire-r']
 permalink: /courses/earth-analytics/multispectral-remote-sensing-data/vegetation-indices-NDVI-in-R/